 Learning at The Forest School is broken down into three Key Stages – Key Stages 3, 4, and 5.

 Our curriculum is designed to give a broad and balanced approach that promotes high levels of engagement, achievement and progression.
-Key Stage 3 is followed in years 7 and 8 with a three-year Key Stage 4.
+Key Stage 3 is followed in years 7, 8 and 9 with Key Stage 4.
 The option programme is designed to offer a broad choice.
 CEIAG runs through all year groups and is designed to meet the Gatsby Benchmarks.

 A comprehensive PSHE programme is run for 20 minutes each day following a 5 minute registration.